LBHackney-IT/lbh-core-pathway-pilot/README.md

 This is the codebase for the beta prototype being used for a pilot of the new core pathway for adult social care.

-It's a Next.js app backed by a PostgreSQL database.

 It expands on the form-building features of the [mainstream tool](https://github.com/LBHackney-IT/lbh-social-care-frontend/wiki/How-to-create-and-modify-forms).

 Users can: